janegwaww/practical-language-learning/exercise/exercise-2.md

           ((>= i n) 'done)
         (format t ".")))

--   takes a list and returns the number of times the symbol a occurs in it.
+    ;; b) takes a list and returns the number of times the symbol a occurs in it.

-    ;; b)
     (defun rec-count-a (lst n)
       (if (null lst)
           n